Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Experiments

-\textbf{EVS Noise Analysis:} \textbf{(i)} \textit{Coupling of illumination and event noise:} Fig.~\ref{fig:6-EVS-Noise-Calibration-Shot}~(a)–(b) show that per-pixel event probability increases with brightness, confirming a direct link between illumination and noise events in Eq.~\ref{eq:positive_negative_possibilities}. \textbf{(ii)} \textit{Event noise count distribution:} Fig.~\ref{fig:6-EVS-Noise-Calibration-Shot}~(c) shows that, at fixed brightness, the histogram of event counts versus probability, log \textit{y}-axis, is nearly linear with a coefficient of determination $R^2>0.95$, indicating a strong linear correlation consistent with independent binomial sampling.
-Fig.~\ref{fig:6-EVS-Noise-Calibration-Shot} (d) further shows that, as brightness increases, the entire distribution shifts upward, aligning with the prediction of Eq.~\ref{eq:event_estimation_final_noise}. \textbf{(iii)} \textit{Coupling of polarity asymmetry and threshold}: Fig.~\ref{fig:6-EVS-Noise-Calibration-Shot}~(e)–(f) show that, in darkness, ON events slightly exceed OFF events, while under illumination, the ON/OFF balance varies with brightness, indicating nonlinear threshold–brightness coupling.
-Together, these observation confirm the illumination-dependent EVS noise captured by our model and calibration, and further reflects the intrinsic complexity of EVS noise behavior. \textit{See Appendix~\red{B} for more details.}
+\textbf{EVS Noise Analysis:} \textbf{(i)} \textit{Coupling of illumination and event noise:} Fig.~\ref{fig:6-EVS-Noise-Calibration-Shot}~(a)–(b) show that per-pixel event probability increases with brightness, confirming a direct link between illumination and noise events in Eq.~\ref{eq:positive_negative_possibilities}. \textbf{(ii)} \textit{Event noise count distribution:} Fig.~\ref{fig:6-EVS-Noise-Calibration-Shot} (c) further shows that, as brightness increases, the entire distribution shifts upward, aligning with the prediction of Eq.~\ref{eq:event_estimation_final_noise}. \textbf{(iii)} \textit{Coupling of polarity asymmetry and threshold}: Fig.~\ref{fig:6-EVS-Noise-Calibration-Shot}~(d)–(e) show that, in darkness, ON events slightly exceed OFF events, while under illumination, the ON/OFF balance varies with brightness, indicating nonlinear threshold–brightness coupling.
+These observations confirm the illumination-dependent EVS noise captured by our model and calibration, and further reflect the intrinsic complexity of EVS noise behavior. \textbf{(iv)} \textit{EVS Parameter Stability:} Fig.~\ref{fig:21-evs_beta_stability_nature_style} shows the convergence results under different random initializations.
+The maximum coefficient of variation across parameters is 0.066.
+This indicates low dispersion relative to the mean and suggests stable convergence of the noise parameters. \textit{See Appendix~\red{B} for more details.}